-Dr. J. Neely's medical specialty is otology and neurotology.
-Dr. Neely's areas of expertise include hearing loss, skull base tumors, and meniere's disease.
-He is an in-network provider for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
-He is a graduate of the University of Oklahoma College of Medicine.
-For his residency, Dr. Neely trained at a hospital affiliated with Baylor College of Medicine.
+Dr. J. Neely specializes in otology and neurotology and practices in Saint Louis, MO.
+Areas of expertise for Dr. Neely include hearing loss, skull base tumors, and meniere's disease.
+He takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
+He obtained his medical school training at the University of Oklahoma College of Medicine and performed his residency at a hospital affiliated with Baylor College of Medicine.
 His professional affiliations include Washington University Physicians, St. Louis Children's Hospital, and Barnes-Jewish Hospital.

 Clinical interests: Facial Paralysis, Bone Problems, Facial Problems, Skull Base Tumors, Mastoidectomy, Hearing Loss, ...
 (Read more)

-Dr. James Benecke, who practices in Saint Louis, MO, is a medical specialist in otology and neurotology.
+Dr. James Benecke specializes in otology and neurotology.
 He attended medical school at Indiana University School of Medicine.
-Dr. Benecke has received a 3.5 out of 5 star rating by his patients.
-Land of Lincoln, Anthem, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Benecke accepts.
+He has received a 3.5 out of 5 star rating by his patients.
+Dr. Benecke honors Land of Lincoln, Anthem, Blue Cross/Blue Shield, and more.
 He is professionally affiliated with Missouri Baptist Medical Center.

 Clinical interests: Dizziness, Skull Base Tumors, Hearing Loss, Cholesteatoma, Vertigo, Otosclerosis, Acoustic Neuroma, ...
 (Read more)